 The Utah Valley Home Builders Association is looking out for its members.
 Advocacy to local, state and national policy makers and other regulatory bodies on behalf of the building industry is a critical component of the HBA’s mission.
 Get involved by joining the Government Affairs Committee.
-The Government Affairs committee meets on the third Tuesday of each month at 4:00 pm.
-Next meeting is October 17, 2017 at 4:00 pm.
+The Government Affairs committee meets on the fourth Thursday of each month at Noon.
+Next meeting is September 27, 2018 at Noon.
 RSVP 801-225-8893.
 Below are the current items the committee is working on:

 *Preserve Your Business NOW - The Home Builders Association has saved you more than $30,000 per home, plus tens of thousands per year in business costs; and, help to stimulate the housing market.
 Join the HBA Now.
 You can’t afford not to!